dakarapu/doshii-code-challenge/README.md

   - use `npm start` to start the application on port `3006`.
   - use `npm test` to execute test cases that includes both unit tests and integration tests.
   - use `npm test:coverage` to get the code coverage, this will create a coverage folder inside project.

+- Application details:

+  - Used `ES6` standard for application implementation.
+  - Used `Express` framework for building APIs and `Babel` for to support ES6.
+  - Used `Nodemon` to detect code changes and automatic app restart.
+  - Used `Jest` framework for testing the application and code coverage.
+  - Used `SuperTest` library for testing the HTTP request.

 ## A Small Web Application